 Most of the time, one antibiotic is used to treat latent TB infection.
 This type of infection cannot be spread to others but can develop into active TB disease.
 The antibiotic usually is taken for 4 to 9 months.
 Or more than one antibiotic may be taken once a week for 3 months.

 If you miss doses of your medicine, or if you stop taking your medicine too soon, your treatment may fail or have to go on longer.
 You may have to start your treatment over again.
 This can also cause the infection to get worse or may lead to an infection that is resistant to antibiotics.
 This is much harder to treat.

 TB can only be cured if you take all the doses of your medicine.
 A doctor or nurse may have to watch you take it to make sure that you never miss a dose and that you take it the proper way.
 You may have to go to the doctor's office every day.
 Or a nurse may come to your home or work.
 This is called direct observational treatment.
 It helps people follow all of the instructions and keep up with their treatment, which can be complex and take a long time.
 Cure rates for TB have greatly improved because of this type of treatment.

 If active TB is not treated, it can damage your lungs or other organs and can be deadly.
-You can also spread TB by not treating an active TB infection.
+You can also spread TB by not treating active TB.

 If you have latent tuberculosis (TB), you do not have symptoms and cannot spread the disease to others.
 If you have active TB, you do have symptoms and can spread the disease to others.
-Which specific symptoms you have will depend on whether your TB infection is in your lungs (the most common site) or in another part of your body (extrapulmonary TB).
+Which specific symptoms you have will depend on whether the bacteria are in your lungs (the most common site) or in another part of your body (extrapulmonary TB).